What Are Cannabinoids?

 This is a rather simplistic list below, but for the sake of giving you an introductory overview, here are some of the most well-known cannabinoids for you to familiarize yourself with, plus a few up-and-comers too:

 Delta-9 THC is the most famous cannabinoid—it’s our good friend THC (tetrahydrocannabinol), known for its psychoactive effects.
-Medically, it can help to reduce nausea/vomiting and stimulate appetite (a godsend for cancer and AIDS patients), help with sleep, relieve anxiety, and mitigate pain (especially for patients with multiple sclerosis).
+Medically, it can help to reduce nausea/vomiting and stimulate appetite (a godsend for cancer as well as AIDS patients, which is what initiated the medical marijuana movement in CA), help with sleep, relieve anxiety, and mitigate pain (especially for patients with multiple sclerosis).

 The hottest cannabinoid right now is CBD (cannabidiol), which we are loving for its many therapeutic properties, and since it’s non-psychoactive, more people can access it comfortably.
 CBD is known for easing mental and physical stress and anxiety, as well as reducing inflammation in the body.
-It can create a sort of homeostasis and balance, both in the body and overall mood.
+It may help the body return to a state of homeostasis and balance (both in the body and overall mood).
 CBD is also shown to be helping with serious medical conditions, like pediatric epilepsy/seizures, Chron’s, and rheumatoid arthritis.
 Do a deep dive on CBD on Project CBD.

 Some other cannabinoids you’ll see are: